andrewlee8247/ccdr/README.md

 #### Week 6: Create a Multi-Classification Model Using AutoML
 AutoML was used to create a mult-classification model on what a cardholder's repayment status will be in the 6th month.
-To implement this, data was extracted and transformed to specify repayment statuses in text format.
-That is, the data uses integers to indicate repayment status, such as -1 for 'pay duly'.
-These were transformed from integer coding to text, as AutoML would not function properly.
+To implement this, data was extracted and transformed to specify repayment statuses as text labels.
+That is, to indicate repayment status, the data was numerically encoded, such as -1 for 'pay duly'.
+These were transformed from numerically encoded values to text labels, as AutoML would not function properly due to the fact that zero values held meaning and were ignored in training.
 A model was then trained and evaluated for predictive accuracy.
 Predictions were further made based on the data, and compared with the actual data.
 Accuracy results showed that they were in line with the precision score from model evaluation.

 The following is the sprint report from that week: